jvkvasanth/Spark/README.md

 # Spark
-Spark repo is the play ground to understand and experiment Apache Spark
+Spark repo is the play ground to understand and experiment Apache Spark and its techniques.